indoorequal/indoorequal/README.md

     ./script/update

-To run the service in production with tiles caching:

-    docker-compose up -d postserve postserve-cache

-The tiles will be available at http://localhost:8090/

 To generate a mbtiles file located at `data/tiles.mbtiles`

     make generate-dc-config
     make generate-tiles

 Warning: Depending of the AREA, it can takes a lot of time to generate the mbtiles.

+## Running in production

+To run the service in production with tiles caching:

+    docker-compose up -d postserve postserve-cache

+The tiles will be available at http://localhost:8090/

+To serve the tiles on another host than `localhost:8090`, for instance `indoorequal.org`, update the `postserve` service and add the `--serve` command line argument with the host.

+    postserve --serve=https://indoorequal.org indoorequal.yaml

 ## License